EPCompSci/ios-portfolio-Underdoneboar4/README.md

 ### Rush Hour
 [Rush Hour](https://github.com/VarunSaini02/Rush-Hour)
-Rush Hour is a work-in-progress simulation of the board game that goes by the same name.
-This project will involve a lot of storyboard and controller interactions, as the game is based on many image views whose image signify which piece type is occupying a space.
+Rush Hour is a working simulation of the board game that goes by the same name.
+This project involves a lot of storyboard and controller interactions, as the game is based on many image views whose image signify which piece type is occupying a space.

 ### Bingo Card
 [Bingo Card](https://github.com/Underdoneboar4/-BingoCard)